hkorhola/slush-2016-analysis/README.md

 ### Remarks
 * Most common words 'mobile', 'data', 'analytics' are of course no big surprises.
 Mobile will continue increasing as a channel.
-+ IoT is quite small, probably due to the hype and overuse of the term, making people want to avoid it as its own
++ IoT is rather small, probably due to the hype and overuse of the term, making people want to avoid it as its own
 - 'Health' and 'wellbeing' have risen up in the third category and are slightly bigger than 'gaming', which has been in the headlines for the past 5 years
 * 'Virtual' is not dominating the cloud, contrary to what one could have imagined this year
 * 'Education' is going up from the past years